whisthq/whist/backend/services/subscriptions/README.md

 Note that the struct tags have to match the name of the database columns, and that of the outer struct tag which represents the full query in GraphQL syntax.
 You can use the Hasura console to help you write the query.

-Once you add the subscriptions to the `queries.go` file, create your subscription handlers and add it to the `Run` function inside `subscriptions.go` file.
-TODO: @MauAraujo please add some more detail about what happens next (i.e. where the subscrition is run, how to retrieve the data, etc.)
+Once you add the subscriptions to the `queries.go` file, create your subscription handlers and add it to the `Run` function inside `subscriptions_client.go` file.
+To see how subscriptions get started and run, refers to the `Start` function in the `subscriptions.go` file.